DC in Bloom: Where to See Cherry Blossoms in Washington

 Yoshino cherry trees are the iconic light pink blossoming trees surrounding the Tidal Basin.
 These trees were originally gifted to the US by Japan as a symbol of friendship in 1912.
 Unfortunately, not many of the originally gifted trees remain.
 (Does anyone remember stumpy!?)
 National Park Service and National Arboretum work together to replace unhealthy trees with new ones cloned from cuttings of the originals.Β

 National Park Service estimates there are about 3,800 cherry trees in total.
-If the crowds aren’t too crazy and you have the time, it’s really lovely to walk the full loop of the basin. Β
+If the crowds aren’t too crazy and you have the time, it’s really lovely to walk the full loop of the basin.
+The Tidal Basin was recently reconstructed on the side nearest the Lincoln Memorial, but I believe it is accessible.

 Every year, the National Park Service projects the date of “Peak Bloom” when 70% of the cherry blossoms have opened.
 Today, they just announced the projected peak bloom of March 29-April 1!
 Mark your calendars! Β You can also monitor the progress on the Bloom Watch. Β